The Electric Vehicle Battery Industry in China

 This is Part 1 of a two-part article on EV batteries in China.
-In Part 2, we will discuss incentives and restrictions for foreign investment in the industry.
+In Part 2, we discuss incentives and restrictions for foreign investment in the industry.

 China Briefing is published by Asia Briefing, a subsidiary of Dezan Shira & Associates.
 We produce material for foreign investors throughout Asia, including ASEAN, India, Indonesia, Russia, the Silk Road, and Vietnam.
 For editorial matters please contact us here, and for a complimentary subscription to our products, please click here.

 Dezan Shira & Associates is a full service practice in China, providing business intelligence, due diligence, legal, tax, IT, HR, payroll, and advisory services throughout the China and Asian region.
 For assistance with China business issues or investments into China, please contact us at email@example.com or visit us at www.dezshira.com

 Dezan Shira & Associates is a pan-Asia, multi-disciplinary professional services firm, providing legal, tax and operational advisory to international corporate investors.
 Operational throughout China, ASEAN and India, our mission is to guide foreign companies through Asia’s complex regulatory environment and assist them with all aspects of establishing, maintaining and growing their business operations in the region.
 This brochure provides an overview of the services and expertise Dezan Shira & Associates can provide.